 Eli Noam, Director, Columbia Institute for Tele-Information

-Noam has been a member of advisory boards for the Federal government’s telecommunications network, and of the IRS computer system, of the National Computer Systems Laboratory, the National Commission on the Status of Women in Computing, the Governor’s Task Force on New Media, and of the Intek Corporation.
-His academic, advisory, and non-profit board and trustee memberships include the Nexus Mundi Foundation (Chairman), Oxford Internet Institute, the Electronic Privacy Information Center, the Minority Media Council, and several committees of the National Research Council.
+Noam has been a member of advisory boards for the Federal government’s telecommunications network, and of the IRS computer system, of the National Computer Systems Laboratory, the National Commission on the Status of Women in Computing, the Governor’s Task Force on New Media, and the Intek Corporation.
+His academic, advisory, and non-profit board and trustee memberships include chairman of the Nexus Mundi Foundation (telemedicine in Africa), the Oxford Internet Institute, the Electronic Privacy Information Center, the Minority Media Council, and several committees of the National Research Council.
 He served on advisory boards for the governments of Ireland and Sweden.
-Noam is a Fellow of the World Economic Forum, a member of the Council on Foreign Relations, and a commercially rated pilot.
-He served in the Israel Air Force in the 1967 and 1973 wars, and is an active search and rescue pilot with the Civil Air Patrol (1st Lt.).
-He is married to Nadine Strossen, a law professor and the national president of the American Civil Liberties Union during 18 years.
-He received the degrees of BA, MA, Ph.D (Economics) and JD from Harvard University, and honorary doctorates from the University of Munich (2006) and the University of Marseilles (2008).
-Munich (2006) and the University of Marseilles Aix-la-Provence (2008).
+Noam has been a Fellow of the World Economic Forum, a member of the Council on Foreign Relations, and a commercially rated pilot.
+He served in the Israel Air Force in the 1967 and 1973 wars, and is a search and rescue pilot with the Civil Air Patrol (1st Lt.).
+He is married to Nadine Strossen, a law professor and former longtime national president of the American Civil Liberties Union.
+He received the degrees of AB, AM, Ph.D (Economics) and JD from Harvard University, and honorary doctorates from the University of Munich and the University of Marseilles.